Atlanta Relocation Specialists

 Cost of Living

-Generally affordable with no state income tax.
-Property taxes are high to compensate.
+No state income tax, which is a genuine advantage.
+Property taxes are high to compensate, often above 2% of value.
 Housing is accessible but sprawl is extreme.

 Climate & Weather